Emerald Management Xtra

 - Quick Access – Can select a particular journal title or book and see the latest issue’s table of contents.

 Across the top of the search screen you will see tabs for All, Journals, Books, Bibliographic Databases, Case Studies, and Site Pages.
-You can either search across all of these categories or limit to just journals or books.
+You can either search across all of these categories or limit to a specific category.

 Constructing a search – the Advanced Search screen helps you construct a proper Boolean search string with three lines separated by the “AND” operator.
 Use to separate individual search terms or phases by typing one on each line.